seng350/course/README.md

 One individual assignment worth 1%.

 ### Participation
-9%, based on class attendance, project participation, and activity in Github and Slack.
+9%, based on class attendance, lab attendance, project participation, and activity in Github and Slack.

 ### Project
 One group project, 30% of the mark.
 Group project marks are scaled according to individual performance.
 This is assessed by instructor observation and peer evaluation.